GoogleCloudPlatform/opentelemetry-operations-js/docs/contributing.md

 - `npm run compile` compiles the code, checking for type errors.
 - `npm run bootstrap` Bootstrap the packages in the current Lerna repo.
 Installs all of their dependencies and links any cross-dependencies.

+## Node version support

+Node version 10.x and above is supported.

+This means some libraries, such as mocha/ts-mocha, must stay off their latest to continue support.